-14. On the How would you like to import your ThinOS configurations? screen, do either of the following:
+14. On the Set UP Remote Management screen, do either of the following:

-• From Wyse Management Suite-Click this option if you want to use Wyse Management Suite to manage your thin clients.
+• Select I have a server detail provided by IT Services from the Connection Setup drop-down menu if you want to use Wyse Management Suite to manage your thin clients.